KuanteLee/2021Spring_DA/README.md

-# To recoed NTU Data analysis course homework
+# NTU Data analysis course homework
 To practice how to use github